About Our Classes

 Yoga for Stress Management | Every human being experiences stress, especially these days - from close quarters to adapting to teleworking to stressors that change the course of our lives.
 Stress is often one of the main reasons people seek yoga.
 We all want to be more peaceful and calm.
 This class includes breathing techniques (pranayama), asana (physical postures) and meditation and is appropriate for all levels of students.
 Although the class does not have "set sequence" and will vary by class, you can always expect the class to be a slower paced practice with many options and choices to increase the your trust and confidence in your practice on an off the mat.
 We will often link our movement to match our breath as in a traditional hatha practice.
 Props that can be easily found at home will be used.
 Breathing techniques will be wide ranging to include three part breath, lion's breath, alternate nostril breathing, ujjayi, four square breath and many others.
 If you don't know what those are, it's ok.
 We will teach you.
 Learning better breath control is a foundational tool of stress management as when we calm the breath we are also calming the heart, body temperature and perhaps leading to better control of our mind as well.
 Meditation practices will range from guided meditations, scripted meditations, yoga nidra, visualization exercises and opportunities for personal reflection.
 Some students have reported this class has given them practical tools to use in their everyday life to better manage stress.
 Join us and give yourself the tools to have more opportunities to calmness.

-Yoga for Warriors | Yoga for Warriors is our signature weekly community class.
+Yoga for Warriors | Yoga for Warriors is our signature monthly community class.
 Dragonfly has offered this class since the year the studio opened in 2013.
 The class is a partnership with the local Fredericksburg chapter of Team Red White and Blue which is a national non-profit that aims to increase the wellness of veterans through physical and social activities.
 Civilians are a critical part of the mission as Team RWB believes civilians can help veterans better integrate into their local communities.
 The class is designed with service members in mind and is open to active duty, veterans, retirees, their family members and civilians in the spirit of supporting the integration of military families into our community.
 Yoga for Warriors includes a wide range of breathing techniques, meditation and mindfulness and physical postures (asana).
 It is appropriate for students of all levels to include beginners.
 We keep the safety of our knees and backs in mind especially in this class as so many veterans report knee and back trouble.
 The fundamental belief behind this class is that through movement and awareness students can release stress and trauma at the source.

 This class is unique in that we open each week with a community circle.
 In the brief community circle you'll be given an opportunity to share your name, any branch of service you're connected to and participate in the ice-breaker question if you choose.
 This brief opening circle helps us get to better know our fellow students and veterans and provides valuable opportunities for connection and building our social support.